osg-htc/user-school-2018/docs/materials/day1/part1-ex2-commands.md

 username@learn $ condor_q -all
 ```

-Run that command now and use its output to answer the following questions:

 -   How many jobs are queued in total (i.e., running or waiting to run)?
 -   How many jobs from this submit machine are running right now?